 While this certainly is not an Alfred Hitchcock masterpiece, it is an early curiosity by the great director and very much one of his rarest works.
 No Alfred Hitchcock collection is complete without it, and it also is a must for those interested in early musicals or the British cinema.
 The quality is very good.

 Shot in 1928 and 1929.
 58 minutes.
-The cost of DVD is $30. + US shipping $.99 first class or $5.10 priority.
-Outside US $3 for air.
+The cost of DVD is $30.
+US shipping $1 first class.
+International us$3.
 This reproduction is sold collector to collector.
 The seller owns no rights to this movie and no transfer of rights is given or implied.
-Defective discs will be replaced with same title only.
-No refunds.